StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-05-18-getting-local-ip-addresses.md

 ---
 layout: post
 title: "Sample Code: Getting the Local IP Addresses"
-tags: [".NET", "TCP/IP sockets", "Sample code"]
 ---

-(This post is part of the [TCP/IP .NET Sockets FAQ](http://blog.stephencleary.com/2009/04/tcpip-net-sockets-faq.html))
+(This post is part of the [TCP/IP .NET Sockets FAQ]({% post_url 2009-04-30-tcpip-net-sockets-faq %}))

 The sample code below enumerates all the adapters on a machine, and then enumerates all IPv4 addresses for each adapter.
-This is necessary because [a computer may have multiple IP addresses](http://blog.stephencleary.com/2009/05/getting-local-ip-address.html).
+This is necessary because [a computer may have multiple IP addresses]({% post_url 2009-05-18-getting-local-ip-address %}).